-AP Capital MIC Shareholders (for week of May 25th)
+AP Capital MIC Shareholders (for July / August)

-The Covid-19 virus affecting every Canadian is unprecedented and certainly changing by the day.
-The AP Capital team wishes you good health and safety during times like this.
+The Covid-19 virus affecting every Canadian is unprecedented and certainly has impacted businesses and households in varying degrees.
+The AP Capital team wishes you and your families good health and safety during these times.
 While changes to our situation will occur, we will evolve and adjust as well.
 We invite you to check this page as often as you feel necessary to keep yourself updated on the status of AP Capital Mortgage Investment Corporation (MIC).

 - We remain fully operational to shareholders, borrowers, brokers, financial firms and our third-party partners.